Unwanted Facial Hair - HOME

 Cutaneous effects may include increased sensitivity to sunlight.

-Neurological effects may include clumsiness and headache.
+Neurological effects may include clumsiness, drowsiness, dizziness and headache.

 FDA Pregnancy Category